robinduerhager/rrBindings/rrExample/README.md

 # Example Project
+This example project should help you to bootstrap a new NodeJS - Royal Render project.

 ## Usage
 After setting up rrBindings as described in the rrBindings root repo, do the following steps to get started with this example project: